samirm00/get-pokemons/README.md

-# Get Pokemon
+# Get Pokemons

-> A simple website allows the user to get a pokemon by id.
+> A simple website allows the user to get pokemon(s) by id.

 ## Table of contents